gchq/sleeper/docs/usage/deploy-to-localstack.md

 These instructions will assume you start in the project root directory and Sleeper has been built (see [the developer guide](../developer-guide.md) for how to set that up).

+**Currently these scripts are only supported when run from the Docker host.** It may be possible to adjust these to run in a Docker container, e.g. in a dev container or a `sleeper builder` container.

 ## Launch LocalStack container

 To launch the LocalStack container, you can run the following command: